NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-10-generalizing-workflows.md

 As you can see this is very similar to what with did with `sample_urls`, just that we have one more nested level.
-Now to access the FTP path to the fasta file for genome id `NCTC8325` we can use `config["genomes"]["NCTC8325"]["fasta"]`.
+Now to access the FTP path to the FASTA file for genome id `NCTC8325` we can use `config["genomes"]["NCTC8325"]["fasta"]`.

-Let's now look at how to do the mapping from genome id to fasta path in the rule `get_genome_fasta`.
+Let's now look at how to do the mapping from genome id to FASTA path in the rule `get_genome_fasta`.
 This is how the rule currently looks (if you have added the log section as previously described).